 In accordance with the latest University guidelines, all active Penn students, faculty, and staff will be eligible to reserve seats.
 This includes undergraduate, graduate, and professional students.
 Patrons must comply with Penn's COVID-19 testing protocols and show a confirmed reservation for entry.

 Reservations are required for entrance into the study space.
-Reservations must made no less than 4 hours in advance.
-Same-day reservations must be made by 5pm.
+Reservations must made no less than 12 hours in advance.

 How It Works

 Seats are located on the ground floor of Van Pelt-Dietrich (see a floor map).
 Seats can be reserved online for a minimum of 1 hour and a maximum of 4 hours.
-Operating hours are from 6pm to 10pm, Monday through Thursday.
+Operating hours are 10am to 6pm on weekdays.

 As you prepare to make your online reservation, be advised:

 The safety of our staff and our users is our top priority.
 Patrons using the study space must review and follow our full policy and guidelines.